-Chapter 3: The biggest pros and cons of 12 weeks of bulking
+The pros and cons of a 12-week bulk

 How much muscle mass can you build if you follow a bulk diet for 12 weeks?
 Men’s Health editors Martyn de Jong and Mart de Jong will figure it out for you.
 Along the way, they share their personal tips, tricks and experiences in collaboration with Body&Fit.
 Want to follow their journey?
 This time Mart shares his story.